ongov/Digital-Service-Standard/README.md

 experiences.
 When thinking about users, it’s important to find people with different experiences and perspectives.

+It's also important to include people with disabilities into user consideration early.
+As the number of potential users increases, so does the importance of making a service accessible.

-Get to know your users and their needs from their point of view – beyond the lens of the project.
+Get to know your users and their needs from their point of view — beyond the lens of the project.

 Taking the time to understand the people who use your service will help: